Press Release……………………………Press Release

 The countdown is on to the 51st Cork Film Festival.

-This annual extravaganza of films kicks off on the 8th of October and will offer film lovers an exciting weeklong programme of events which include big budget films, world cinema, innovative independent films, international documentaries, an Irish showcase and short films from around the world.
+This annual extravaganza of films kicks off on the 8th of October and will offer film lovers an exciting weeklong programme of events which include big budget films, world cinema, innovative independent films, international documentaries, an Irish showcase and short films from all over the world.

-Since its inception in 1956, the short film has been an integral component of the festival.
-In 2006 the festival continues its love affair with the short by offering short filmmakers the opportunity to compete for several prestigious awards including the award for the Best Irish Short, the award for Best International Short Film, the Gradam Gael Linn for Best Irish-language Short, the Irish Examiner Made in Cork Award and the Outlook Award.
+Since its inception in 1956 the short film has been an integral component of the festival.
+In 2006 the festival continues its love affair with the short by offering short filmmakers the opportunity to compete for several prestigious awards including the award for the Best Irish Short, the award for Best International Short Film, the Prix UIP for Best European Short Film and the Irish Examiner Made in Cork Award.

-The Cork Film Festival will pay tribute to Jens Jonsson, a multi-award-winning short filmmaker from Sweden.
-A collection of his unique films will be screened throughout the festival and members of the public will gain a valuable insight into the work of this prolific filmmaker.
-Jens Jonsson will attend the Festival.
+The Cork Film Festival will pay tribute to Jen Jonnson, an award winning short film maker from Sweden.
+A collection of his unique films will be screened throughout the Festival and members of the public will gain a valuable insight into the work of this prolific filmmaker.

-Tickets for all events and the festival catalogue can be purchased from 30 September at the Cork Film Festival Box Office which is situated at 15 Grand Parade, Cork.
-The festival programme and tickets will also be available online at www.corkfilmfest.org
+Tickets for all events and the festival catalogue can be purchased from the end of September at the Cork Film Festival Box Office which is situated at 15 Grand Parade, Cork.
+The Festival Programme will also be available online at www.corkfilmfest.org